MoonSHRD/Token-Factory/README.md

 Universale formula for setting up a advertisment price is:

-`
 	ad_price = n*r*decimals

 	when n = price in USD for commersials r = exchange rate between MoonShard token (equal to USD) decimals = decimals of user (chat) token.
 	I think we really need to set up one standard decimal for all user tokens(18)

-	I assume that users don't need to know about decimals, so we just will use web3.toWei(amount) in wallet interface `

 ***
 Development with truffle
 -----------------------------------